ONordander/pgvet/README.md

 1. Ensure that the application always inserts a value.
 1. Ensure that the column contains no nulls:
     ```sql
-    SELECT COUNT(1) FROM pgcheck WHERE value IS NULL;
+    SELECT COUNT(1) FROM pgvet WHERE value IS NULL;
     ```
-1. Ignore the violation by adding a nolint directive: `-- pgcheck_nolint:set-non-null-column`
+1. Ignore the violation by adding a nolint directive: `-- pgvet_nolint:set-non-null-column`

 ***